jacen92/forge/roles/infra_storage/README.md

 Notes:
 ======

-To update nexus go to https://github.com/sonatype/docker-nexus3/blob/master/Dockerfile adn copy the sha256 of the selected version
+To update nexus go to https://github.com/sonatype/docker-nexus3/blob/master/Dockerfile and copy the sha256 of the selected version